Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Reducing Splunk Licensing cost for Network Socket Data and Events

-We improved identification for the events, that we already sent to Splunk.
-That allows reducing amount of events Collectord forwards to Splunk.
-In a very high number of events that can be a significant change.
+We improved identification for the events that we already sent to Splunk.
+That allows reducing the amount of events Collectord forwards to Splunk.
+With a very high number of events, that can be a significant change.

 In version 5.3 Collectord groups network socket connections with the similar remote and local IP.
 For example, if a local container has two connections